Sopamo/laravel-filepond/README.md

 You can use any [Laravel disk](https://laravel.com/docs/7.x/filesystem) as the storage for temporary files.
 If you use a different disk for temporary files and final location, you will need to copy the file from the temporary location to the new disk then delete the temporary file yourself.

+If you are using the default `local` disk, make sure the /storage/app/filepond directory exists in your project and is writable.

 ### Filepond setup

 Set at least the following Filepond configuration: